LIT-Protocol/docs/docs/sdk/serverless-signing/broadcast-and-collect.md

 # Broadcast and Collect Within an Action

 :::info
-    Only available on the `cayenne` network
+    Only available on the `test` network
 :::

 ## Overview